hackforla/peopledepot/docs/how-to/run-local.md

 Run these commands from the root directory:

-1. Copy .env.local-example to .env.local
+1. Copy .env.docker-example to .env.local
 1. Inspect .env.local and change values as appropriate.
+The file includes instructions on how to use sqlite for the database.\
+    sqlite has no set up.
+It uses a file db.sqlite3.
+If it is not there, it automatically creates it.
+1. **Mac only**: If you have a Mac, the python command may not be found and scripts will fail.
+Try to run python using the "python" command from the terminal.
+If you get an error that the python command is not found, type: `alias python="python3"`
 1. Run these commands from the terminal in the root.

 ```